Unity-Environmental-University/LXD-Documentation/SME Orientation/SME-Orientation-Overview.md

 # SME Orientation: Welcome to Course Development at Unity DE

-Welcome to the course development process at Unity Environmental University's Distance Education program!
-This orientation is designed to help you understand the philosophy, structure, roles, and logistics of developing an online course with the Learning Experience Design team.
+Welcome to your orientation to the course development process at Unity Environmental University.
+This material is designed to help you understand the philosophy, structure, roles, and logistics of developing an online course with the Learning Experience Design team.
+It also lays out what you'll be expected to bring to the development kick-off meeting.

 ## About This Orientation

 This orientation is structured for **self-paced learning** and can be completed in approximately **2 hours**.
 Each section is designed to be independent, so you can read in any order that makes sense for you.
+Unless informed otherwise, you're expected to complete the training prior to

 **Recommended Order:**
 1. [Course Design at Unity](#course-design-at-unity)